 A. Electricity Rates and Power Supply

-1. Why did my electricity bill increase this April?
+1. Why did my electricity bill change this May?

 Ancillary Services are backup power sources kept on standby to keep the power system stable whenever supply or demand suddenly changes.
 For example, when a large solar plant's output decreases due to cloud cover, or when demand increases because of simultaneous air conditioner use, backup power steps in to stabilize the grid.